TaahaaUsman/All-Notes/How to become a good student.md

 We have to convert our breakfast into 2 meal, minner and major meal.
 - Firstly after Getting up from bed, take minner meal, **almond, Akrot(rat ko akrot bago dana sa on ki garmi kam ho jati ha), banana or apple**
 - Secondly after taking study shift, take major meal, take **Yogut, and paratha(paratha will not be fried)**
-- Do not overeat or undereat, maintain a ballan learn self control, and follow the signals of body, and eat nessossary need of meal.
+- Do not overeat or undereat, maintain a balance learn self control, and follow the signals of body, and eat nessassary need of meal.

 <h1 style='text-align: center; color: red; font-size: 30px'>How to avoid Short Term pleasures Activities</h1>